wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Screenshots ==

-1. Here's what some default slideshows can look like.
+1. Here's what a default slideshow can look like.
 Sit back, grab a beer, enjoy.

 2. Create a new slideshow.
-A shortcode and a code snippet of how to call it is already visible.
+A shortcode and a code snippet of how to call it are already visible.

 3. If you haven't uploaded any images yet, you can do so on the Wordpress media page.
 Don't forget to insert the images into the slideshow after uploading!

-4. Click the 'Insert Image Slide' button in the Slides List to search and pick images from the Wordpress media page.
+4. Click the 'Insert Image Slide' button in the Slides List to search and pick images from the WordPress media page.

 5. The images you selected are directly visible in your Slides List, don't forget to save!